Bikatr7/Kudasai/README.md

 **Kijiku**<a name="kijiku"></a>

-Kijiku is the OpenAI translation module, it is used to translate Japanese to English.
+Kijiku is the LLM translation module, it is used to translate Japanese to English.
 It is very accurate and is the recommended translation module.

-You also need an api key for Kijiku to work, you can get one here: https://platform.openai.com/
+You also need an api key for Kijiku to work.

-Currently, you can get a free API trial credit that lasts for a month and is worth around 15 dollars.
+You can get one here for OpenAI [here](https://platform.openai.com/)

+and for Gemini is a bit more complicated, you'll need to make a google cloud project, enable the vertex AI API, and then create an api key.
+Although Gemini is free under 60 request at once as of Kudasai v3.4.0.

 Kijiku is vastly more complicated and has a lot of steps, so let's go over them.

-Provided you accept the prompt and choose '2' to run Kijiku, you will be prompted to enter your API key.
+Provided you accept the prompt and choose '2' to run Kijiku, you will be prompted to choose a LLM.
+Then to enter your api key.
 Provided all goes well, Kijiku will attempt to load it's settings from KudasaiConfig, if it cannot find them, it will create them.
 Kijiku will store your obfuscated api key locally under KudasaiSecrets under %APPDATA% or ~/.config/ depending on your OS.

 You will be prompted if you'd like to change these settings, if you choose to do so, you'll be asked for which setting you'd like to change, and what to change it too, until you choose to exit.
 Multiple things can be done in this menu, so follow the prompts.
 If you want to change anything about the settings, you do it here.